 Évian-les-Bains on Lac Léman in France

 Évian is world-famous for its water while the Les Bains in the name hints at baths too.
 The natural springs of Évian are cold but the spa facilities at many hotels and the public Les Thermes Evian are well heated.
-Top hotels here, such as the Evian Royal Resort (Royal & Ermitage) and the Hilton, have top day-spa facilities with surprisingly good children’s programs too (separate from the adult pools!) – the public facilities by comparison are fairly low-key.
+Top hotels here, such as the Evian Royal Resort (Royal & Ermitage) and the Hilton, have excellent day spa facilities with surprisingly good children’s programs too (separate from the adult pools!) — the public facilities, by comparison, are fairly low-key.

 Evian is a lively spa town during the summer but in winter can be very sleepy.
 The public baths are usually closed in December and January.